Tumunu/CrossPromo/README.md

 ## So how does CrossPromo work?!

-CrossPromo is a group of classes, which reads from a .json file which defines each 'promotion' object.
-Within the promotion object, on-screen objects are defined as a set of properties which when read allows them to be presented onto the screen!
+CrossPromo reads from a .json file which defines multiple 'promotion' objects.
+Within the promotion objects, on-screen objects are defined as a set of properties which when read allows them to be presented onto the screen!

 Currently, the .json file has to be created by hand, however a sample .json file is provided for you to use as a base to work upon!
 There is also a reference file, to help understand the purpose of each of the properties.